 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 32-1154.
-Grounds for suspension or revocation of license; continuing jurisdiction; civil penalty; recovery fund award; summary suspension
+Grounds for suspension or revocation of license; continuing jurisdiction; civil penalty

-A. The holder of a license or any person listed on a license pursuant to this chapter shall not commit any of the following acts or omissions:
+A. The holder of a license or any person named on a license pursuant to this chapter may not commit any of the following acts or omissions:

 1. Abandonment of a contract or refusal to perform after submitting a bid on work without legal excuse for the abandonment or refusal.

 (a) Plans or specifications in any material respect that is prejudicial to another without consent of the owner or the owner's duly authorized representative and without the consent of the person entitled to have the particular construction project or operation completed in accordance with such plans and specifications and code.

 (b) A building code of this state or any political subdivision of this state in any material respect that is prejudicial to another.

 3. Violation of any rule adopted by the registrar.

 4. Failure to comply with the statutes or rules governing social security, workers' compensation or unemployment insurance.

 5. Misrepresentation of a material fact by the applicant in obtaining a license.